SymfonyCasts/symfony-ux/sfcasts/stimulus/form-responses.md

 ***NOTE
 If using Symfony 6+, `renderForm()` has been deprecated/removed.
 Just use `render()` as usual which now has this behaviour behind the scenes!
+Just make sure you pass `$form` as a parameter without calling `->createView()`.
 ***

 ## Try/Catch the Ajax Call